sunesimonsen/7W17732/Readme.md

 As you can see the module depends on the tweet model and defines a new <a href="http://documentcloud.github.com/backbone/#Collection">Backbone collection</a>.

-The first thing we need to specify the the model the elements in the collection should use and the url on the server that the collection maps to and :
+The first thing we need to specify is the model for the elements in the collection.
+Then we specify the url on the server that the collection maps to:

     var HomeTimeline = Backbone.Collection.extend({
         model: Tweet,